West Vancouver Memorial Library: Later history

-Collection
+Collections

 West Vancouver Memorial Library's collection of materials includes books, DVDs, CD-ROMs, historical photographs, microfilm, microfiche, newspapers, and magazines, along with a fairly extensive offering of CD's.
-Ebooks are also available on the West Vancouver Memorial Library's website through OverDrive.

 The library has a number of multilingual materials including those in Chinese, Tagalog, Japanese, Spanish, Korean, French, and Persian.
 With more than 2,500 books, West Vancouver Memorial Library has the largest and most comprehensive Persian collection in British Columbia.

 The library also has a number of specialized databases including those associated with Business, Citizenship, Consumer Information, Education, Genealogy, Health & Medicine, History, Language & Literature, Law, Music, Religion & Philosophy, Science & Technology, and Statistics.

 Art

 The Art Gallery at the West Vancouver Memorial Library features rotating exhibitions by emerging artists.
 The Library also has a permanent art collection.

 Music

 Through a bequest from Robert Leslie Welsh, the West Vancouver Memorial Library has been able to offer a number of music-related programs, materials, and technologies for the general public.

 The Library's Friday Night Concert Series features live music; concerts are free and open to all.

 A collection of CDs is also available at the library, along with classical and popular music performances on DVD, a collection of music books and scores, an orchestra scores collection, and streaming music.